lucystarks/ProgrammingProject/README.md

-# Programming Project Proposal 1
+# Final Programming Project: Mad Libs
 First, I'm proposing to make a mad lib game.
 I will write three short stories available to the user to participate in.
 They will be asked for different parts of speech or prompts and those words will be input in the story to make it unique.

 ## GUI Mockup #1 (start screen)